Ted Ngoy

-Ted Ngoy (born Bun Tek Ngoy; 1942) is a Cambodian American entrepreneur and former owner of a chain of doughnut shops in California.
-He is nicknamed the "Donut King."
+Ted Ngoy (born Bun Tek Ngoy 倪文德; 1941) is a Cambodian American entrepreneur and former owner of a chain of doughnut shops in California.
+He is nicknamed the "Donut King".

 Biography

-Ted Ngoy was born in the Cambodian village of Sisophon near the country's border with Thailand.
-He was raised by his mother, who was from Shantou, Guangdong, and who only spoke Chinese.
+Ted Ngoy was born in the Cambodian village of Sisophon near the country's border with Thailand to a Chinese immigrant family.
+His father left him when he was 5 years old and was left to be raised alone by his single mother, who was from Shantou, Guangdong.
+Ngoy's mother did not speak Khmer, which meant they struggled to get by.

 Early life in Cambodia

 In 1967, Ngoy was sent by his mother to study in the capital, Phnom Penh, where he met and married Suganthini Khoeun, the daughter of a high-ranking government official.
 Ngoy worked at various jobs, including as a travel agent and tour guide, before joining the military in 1970.
 Through the maneuvering of his brother-in-law, chief of police and briefly future president of Cambodia, Sak Sutsakhan, Ngoy was promoted to the rank of major and appointed military attache at Cambodia's embassy in Thailand.
 In 1975, Ngoy fled the Khmer Rouge with his wife and three children to Camp Pendleton.